MicrosoftDocs/ATADocs/ATPDocs/ops-guide/ops-guide-quarterly.md

 #customerIntent: As a Microsoft Defender for Identity customer, I want to know the recommended activities for my team on a quarterly or ad-hoc basis.
 ---

-# Quarterly / Ad hoc operational guide - Microsoft Defender for Identity
+# Quarterly / ad hoc operational guide - Microsoft Defender for Identity

 This article reviews the Microsoft Defender for Identity activities we recommend for your team on a quarterly or ad-hoc basis, depending on your organization's needs and processes.